-Here's a secret.
+Here's a dirty little secret.
 Every rental car company maintains a list of blackballed customers who are forbidden from renting.
 These drivers are persona non grata and placed on a Do Not Rent list, or DNR.
 Typically, the customer is deemed to present a risk in some way.
 But before a customer lands on a DNR, you can be sure that the rental car company has documented violations of the rental car contract or unpaid bills.

 On rare occasions, we receive requests for help from AutoSlash users who happen to have made a rental car company’s Do Not Rent list.
 Unfortunately, we can't help someone get off the list, but we can answer many other questions a banned customer might have.
 And of course, we can offer tips on how to prevent showing up on this list.